-4. PHYSICAL FITNESS GUIDELINES
+3. PHYSICAL FITNESS GUIDELINES

-Physical fitness and conditioning activities should be designed to maintain or improve flexibility, muscular strength, endurance and anaerobic and aerobic capacity.
+Physical fitness and conditioning activities should be designed to maintain or improve flexibility, muscular strength, endurance, and anaerobic and aerobic capacity.
 They should also correspond to the physical movement patterns required in the performance of firefighter duties.
 Activities may include, but are not limited to:

+- Stretching

-- 1. Stretching. - 2.
-Running, jogging, walking or rowing. - 3.
-Weight training (with spotter as needed). - 4.
-Stationary aerobic training (e.g., stair-climber, treadmill, stationary bicycle).
+- Running, jogging, walking, or rowing

+- Weight training (with spotter as needed)

+- Stationary aerobic training (e.g., stair-climber, treadmill, stationary bicycle)

+- Core strengthening

-- 5. Core strengthening. - 6.
-Firefighter-specific activities (e.g., hose drag, simulated ventilation, dummy drag). - 7.
-Physical fitness activities as recommended by the District Wellness and Fitness Program and/or peer fitness trainers (PFTs).
+- Firefighter-specific activities (e.g., hose drag, simulated ventilation, dummy drag)

+- Physical fitness activities as outlined in this policy and/or peer fitness trainers (PFTs)